Agnieszka-21/madlibs/README.md

 ### Content

-- The API Dictionary Merriam-Webster (https://dictionaryapi.com/products/api-collegiate-dictionary) has been used to validate word inputs from the user.
+- The Dictionary API Merriam-Webster (https://dictionaryapi.com/products/api-collegiate-dictionary) has been used to validate word inputs from the user.

 ### Media?

 ## Acknowledgements

-I would like to express my sincere gratitude to my mentor, Matt Bodden, whose suggestions and practical advice helped me ensure that this project not only takes my understanding of JavaScript to a higher level, but also encourages best practices that result in a positive experience for the user of this web application.
+I would like to express my sincere gratitude to my mentor, Matt Bodden, whose suggestions and practical advice helped me ensure that this project not only takes my understanding of Python to a higher level, but also encourages best practices that result in a positive experience for the user of this web application.